mpouttu/djynn/README.md

 >
 > -- <cite>Arthur C. Clarke</cite>

-Djynn is licensed as GPL v3 which means it can fork Apache 2.0 projects but cannot be forked in Apache 2.0 projects without that project also becoming GPL v3.
+Djynn is licensed as GPL v3 which means it can fork Apache 2.0 projects but cannot be forked in Apache 2.0 projects or closed source projects without that project also becoming GPL v3.